GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 };
 ```

 The function documentation somewhat explains what's going on here, but the basic idea is this hook is passed a `DgraphQueryExecutor` and an `Action`.
-The `executor` is executed and the result (which we've seen elsewhere throughout the app is a always a `Serialization` instance) is assigned as the `action.payload`.
-We then `dispatch()` that `action` to the global obtained from calling the `useStateContext()` function.
+The `executor` is executed and the result, which is always a `Serialization` instance, is assigned to the `action.payload`.
+We then `dispatch()` that `action` obtained by calling the `useStateContext()` hook.

 Something new here we haven't discussed yet is React's [`useEffect()`](https://reactjs.org/docs/hooks-effect.html) method.
 If you're familiar with React you may know that React class components rely upon built-in class methods to handle lifecycle events.
-These methods are `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
-Each of those methods are automatically triggered at the appropriate moment in the component's lifecycle.
-You can read more about the React component lifecycle in the [official documentation](https://reactjs.org/docs/react-component.html#componentdidmount), but for now just consider that those three methods are different moments in a component lifecycle, so handling component state within a class component often requires putting the correct logic within the correct `componentX` method.
+These methods are `componentDidMount()`, `componentDidUpdate()`, and `componentWillUnmount()`.
+Each of those methods is automatically triggered at the appropriate moment in the component's lifecycle.
+You can read more about the React component lifecycle in the [official documentation](https://reactjs.org/docs/react-component.html#componentdidmount), but for now just consider that those three methods are different moments in a component lifecycle, so handling component state within a class component often requires placing the right logic within the correct `componentDid/Will` method.

-**However**, with React hooks we can replace the need for all three of the above methods with the `useEffect()` hook.
+However, with React hooks we can replace the need for all three of the above methods with the `useEffect()` hook.
 The purpose of `useEffect()` is to trigger _side effects_ after the component renders.
-Typically, such side effects are actions that should impact the component in some way, _but_ that are not necessary for initial rendering to take place.
+Typically, such side effects are actions that may impact the component in some way, _but_ that are not necessary for initial rendering to take place.
 A good example is data retrieval, which is often a delayed process that requires an async/await contract to be fulfilled.
-You typically don't want to trigger such effects inside the rendering logic of your component, so adding those to the lifecycle event methods in the past (or inside `useEffect()`) is ideal -- those effects are free to run after rendering and only make further updates when a change is required.
+You typically don't want to trigger such effects inside the rendering logic of your component, so adding those to the lifecycle event methods for class components (or inside `useEffect()` for function components) is ideal -- those effects are free to execute after rendering and only make further updates when a change is required.

 Referring back to our `useDgraphGlobal()` hook above, we see the `useEffect()` call starts by checking for validity (a special argument that was needed elsewhere in the app).
 It then executes the passed `executor`.
 Upon successful execution the `serialization.response` property is assigned to the `action.payload` and then the action is dispatched to our main reducer class we looked at before.
 We also call a `useState()` hook to assign a `response` value _outside_ of the `useEffect()` method.
-This `response` object (which is the `serialization.response` we received inside the effect) is returned by `useDgraphGlobal`.
+This `response` object (which is the `serialization.response` we received inside the effect) is returned by `useDgraphGlobal()`.

 {{% notice "note" %}} Keen observers may notice the odd use of a `Promise.then().catch()` block here, where elsewhere in the app we've typically used `async/await`.
-The reason for this is that, unfortunately, `useEffect()` hooks cannot accept `async` functions -- that is, a Promise cannot be returned to a `useEffect()` call.
+The reason for this is that, unfortunately, `useEffect()` hooks cannot accept `async` functions -- that is, a Promise cannot be passed as an argument to a `useEffect()` call.
 Therefore, we use the next best thing which is calling an async function _within_ the `useEffect()` anon function logic.
-React developers are working on adding data fetching capabilities to a feature called **Suspense**, which will be the preferred way to handle such retrieval in the future, but unfortunately [Suspense for data fetching is not ready](https://github.com/facebook/react/issues/14326#issuecomment-466378700) at time of writing. {{% /notice %}}
+The React team is working on adding data fetching capabilities through a feature called **Suspense**, which will be the preferred way to handle such retrieval in the future, but unfortunately [Suspense for data fetching is not ready](https://github.com/facebook/react/issues/14326#issuecomment-466378700) at time of writing. {{% /notice %}}

 ### Hooking Into useDgraphGlobal

-Back to our `Main` component we can re-examine how the custom `useDgraphGlobal()` hook is used here.
+Back to our `Main` component, we can re-examine how the custom `useDgraphGlobal()` hook is used here.

 ```tsx
 // File: client/src/components/Main/Main.tsx